What is a job referral and why do they matter?

 Be aware, not all Employee Referral Programs are equal

 Wait, I hear it now.
 You are thinking, “We have an employee referral program, so we’re okay.”
 Not so fast.
 Think of it this way, just because all cars have four tires and a steering wheel, does not make them all the same.
-That analogy is also true with legacy referral programs, some of which have real challenges, leading to less than stellar participation rates.
+For legacy referral programs, some of which have real challenges, that analogy is also true.
+This leads to less than stellar participation rates.

 To better understand why, let’s look at some core design and execution flaws in many employee referral programs.